Master Instructor Certification Course (MICC)

 Certification as a Master Instructor does not take place until the following requirements have been met:

-• Creation and completion of a course of instruction that meets a law enforcement training or public safety dispatcher training need (ISD & TTP).
+• Creation and completion of a course of instruction that meets a law enforcement training or public safety dispatcher training need (TNA, ISD & TTP).

 • Presentation of this course to the appropriate audience (course implementation) and submission of required evaluations documents to Government Training Agency (GTA).

-• Submission to the Government Training Agency (GTA) of a final, approved version of their ISD and TTP.
+• Submission to Government Training Agency (GTA) of a final, approved version of their TNA, ISD and TTP.

 Note: It is certainly desired that your course be POST certified and a benefit to the law enforcement attendees, and we have worked at great lengths to ensure that it is, but there are never any guarantees that you will get it POST certified.
 Not having POST Certification does not relieve you from the above requirements, you must still present your course for you to be considered a graduate of the program.
 There are many MIDP/MICC students who have successfully presented their courses within their agencies and in other venues without POST certification.